kumultricks/PNG-FreeNet-PRO/README.md

-KumulVPN PRO uses existing connection protocols such as SSH2.0.
+PNG FreeNet PRO uses existing connection protocols such as SSH2.0.

 All traffic generated between the client and the server is protected with SSH2.0.